congwenma/chess-elm/NOTES.md

 # Takeaways

-1. Sometimes trying to reuse code in Elm takes a lot of effort, though when they are compiled they usually works.
+1. Trying to reuse code in Elm takes a lot of effort (need to get the signature right, in the same order), though when they are compiled they usually works.

+2. Elm performs things asynchronously, so Task have to be used when you have one thing updating `model` and user interaction that needs to access `model` before the update finishes.
+How was this achieve in javascript without workers?.??